ISE-FIZKarlsruhe/Analyzing-WikiData/README.md

 I.e. the lines

 >1 7944479
 >2 8342598
 >3 5060407

 indicate that there are 7944479 entities which are connected to exactly one other entity, 8342598 entities that link to exactly 2 other entities and so on.

 ---
-_Further explanations of the other files will be provided soon..._
+_Informations and further explanations will be updated accordingly._